PratikKhaire/tailwind-learning/README.md

-This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).
+This repository contains projects I created to improve my Tailwind CSS skills, including project outputs.
+See the project outputs here. heres is the output of the

- heres is the out put of the project
+**project-1**

  <img width="1894" height="864" alt="image" src="https://github.com/user-attachments/assets/385a5ff3-8a33-4a84-9a36-9a9b7dc1c98b" />

 ## Getting Started